SCECcode/ucvm/README.md

 ## Background

-The SCEC Unified Community Velocity Model (UCVM) software is used to access information, including estimated Vp and Vs seismic wave velocities and density, about the earth's crust.
+The SCEC Unified Community Velocity Model (UCVM) software is used to access information, including estimated Vp and Vs seismic wave velocities and density, about the earth's crust to about 100km.

 UCVM provides seismic velocity information for several California regions.
 Seismic velocities of rocks and sediments at shallow depths determine how strongly an area will shake.
 By assigning velocities to rock types in the 3-D geologic model, geologists can gain an understanding of the extent of areas of low shear velocity that are most likely to experience localized strong shaking and future earthquake damage.
 An important application for the models accessible through UCVM is for use in computer simulations of California earthquakes.